Driving on Suspended or Revoked License Lawyer Chicago

 • Fines up to $2,500

-Even a first offense can result in a permanent criminal record if the case is not handled properly.
+Even a first conviction can create a permanent criminal record if not handled properly.

-Second or subsequent offenses may be charged as a Class 4 felony, carrying:
+A second offense involving a DUI-related suspension or revocation may be charged as a Class 4 felony.

 • Fines up to $25,000

-A conviction for driving on a suspended or revoked license can create problems long after the case is over.
+A conviction for driving on a suspended or revoked license can have a lasting negative impact.

 • Higher insurance premiums